 My lovely wife and I have four daughters.
 And yes, that was on purpose!
 Don’t ask me their ages though, because I’ll probably get them wrong.

 I will sign up for any trip that involves the outdoors or traveling to another country (ask me about the time I visited a voodoo temple in rural Haiti, or why I’ve been in more auto accidents in Tanzania than at home).
-Other things I love include Christ, Bach, and Lapsang Souchong tea (it tastes as weird as it sounds).
+Other things I love include Christ, Bach, running, mountain biking, skiing, and Lapsang Souchong tea (it tastes as weird as it sounds).

 You also probably don’t know that I once hiked the entire 2,000+ mile Appalachian Trail, I survived an Ironman Triathlon (barely), or that I have two middle names (I still can’t pronounce one of them).